Jingxuan97/joss-submission/paper.md

 These planets have extended atmospheres with large scale heights and are ideal targets for atmospheric characterisation.
 Detailed atmospheric characterisation not only grants us insights into individual planets, but can also inform us on how planetary systems form and evolve [@chachan_breaking_2023].
 Using spectroscopic observations, we can constrain the atmospheric properties of hot Jupiters such as chemical composition, thermal structure and aerosol distribution, in a process known as atmospheric retrievals [@irwin_nemesis_2008; @madhusudhan_temperature_2009].
-The main steps involved in atmospheric retrievals are as follows: starting from the data that we wish to analyse, for example emission spectra and transmission spectra of exoplanets [@lee_optimal_2012; @barstow_consistent_2017], we first need to construct a parametric atmosheric model that can be used to simulate the observed data.
+The main steps involved in atmospheric retrievals are as follows: starting from the data that we wish to analyse, for example emission spectra and transmission spectra of exoplanets [@lee_optimal_2012; @barstow_consistent_2017], we first need to construct a parametric atmosheric model and a spectral simulation tool that can be used to simulate the observed data.
 We then explore the parameter space of the atmospheric model to find the parameters that best fit the data using some Bayesian parameter estimation scheme [e.g., @feroz_multimodal_2008].
 The resulting posterior distribution of the model parameters can then inform us about the atmospheric properties of the planet.